berkmancenter/connected_scholar/README.md

     rake etherpad:install

+Node.js (one of etherpad-lite's dependencies) will be installed in ~/opt.
+You can optionally set the PREFIX environment variable to the location you would like to install Node.js.

-In a seperate terminal, run etherpad so we can make sure it works.
+Next, run etherpad in a seperate terminal so we can make sure it works.

     rake etherpad:run